Charge rate

 Who is required to pay the SAC charge?

-Any reporting party lodging 278 or more SAC declarations into the ICS in a given quarterly period is liable for the charge.
+Only reporting parties lodging 278 or more SAC declarations into the ICS in a given quarterly period are liable for the charge.

 Self-reporting model

 The SAC charge is administered under a self-reporting model.
-It is the responsibility of the reporting party to keep records of all SAC declarations associated with goods that have arrived in Australian territory.
+It is the responsibility of the reporting party to keep records of all SAC declarations they have reported (using date reported) for each quarterly period.

 Paying the SAC charge